roualdes/bridgestan/docs/internals/documentation.rst

 * `Doxygen <https://doxygen.nl/>`__
 * `Breathe <https://breathe.readthedocs.io/en/stable/index.html>`__

 Similarly, the Julia documentation will only update if Julia is installed.
+Julia documentation is written in ``julia/docs/src/julia.md``.
+We then build this with `DocumenterMarkdown.jl <https://github.com/JuliaDocs/DocumenterMarkdown.jl>`__, and the output is placed in ``docs/languages/julia.md``.